cqframework/clinical_quality_language/Src/java/README.md

 If you do not provide a file argument to cql-to-elm, it will expect CQL to be entered via the console.
 Press `CTL-D` (Mac) or `CTL-Z` (Win) to stop typing CQL into the console.

+# Using the CQL-to-JS Execution Framework

+The CQL-to-JS framework contains Java code to translate CQL or ELM to a JSON representation.
+It also contains [CoffeeScript](http://coffeescript.org/) libraries that can execute the JSON representation of the logic.
+At this point, only a small subset has been implemented and it uses a very simple JSON-based representation of patients.

+## Generate a JSON Representation of CQL Logic

+To generate a JSON representation of CQL logic, build and execute the cql-to-js app:

+    ./gradlew :cql-to-js:installApp
+    ./cql-to-js/build/install/cql-to-js/bin/cql-to-js ../../Examples/ChlamydiaScreening_CQM.cql

+To save the results to a file, simply redirect output to a file.
+Note that this is all likely to change at some point in the future!